 I am an artist/educator seeking to unify interests in typography and painting.
-Painters and Letterforms was the title to my MFA thesis project at Yale.* It was meant to find commonalities between painting and typography which was sparked when I learned that the Roman inscription letters seen on the Trajan Arch were formed by a brush.
+Painters and Letterforms was the title to my MFA thesis project at Yale.* It was meant to find commonalities between painting and typography which was sparked when I learned that the incised, stone-cut Roman inscription letters seen on the Trajan Arch were formed by a brush.

-All these years later, and I still desire to unite these disparate interests of vector type on a flat surface (the screen), with painterly knife strokes on textured surface (the painted panel).
+Nearly 40 years later, I still desire to unite these disparate interests of vector type on a flat surface (the screen), with painterly knife strokes on textured surface (the painted panel).

-What you can’t see here is the surface of this 5″ x 7″ oil painting.
-At the bottom in Fraktur type is “Water is Life.”
+What you can’t see here is the surface of this tiny oil painting is the low-relief Fraktur type is the statement “Water is Life.”

 I’ve chosen plein air landscape painting as the theme here.
 One of my inspirations recently has been Wayne White who paints letters on top of thrift store paintings.

 Speaking of thrift store finds, check out vintage paint-by-number paintings.
 Paint-by-number makes shape-finding easier, and it fills shapes precisely observed color.
-Shape-finding means asking the question “what is the shape, color and value of a particular area of the image?
-This is the same concept as stroke and fill in vector editors such as Adobe Illustrator.
+Shape-finding means asking the questions “what is the shape, color and value of a particular area of an image?
+This is related to the concept of stroke and fill in vector editors such as Adobe Illustrator.
 To quote painter/educator Charles Hawthorne, students should:

 “…[concentrate] on the mechanics of putting one spot of color next to another – the fundamental thing.”Charles W. Hawthorne from Hawthorne on Painting,

-These spots can be thought of flat colored shapes.
+These spots can be thought of as flat, colored shapes.
 Ideally, if the painter can draw and fill the shape accurately, a representation is formed.

 I want my landscapes to be stand-alone and give a sense of place.
 I’d like the viewer to be drawn in by the atmospheric quality of the image, then—maybe—notice the 3D lettering.
 Learning to paint the landscape takes practice, encouragement and instruction.
 In 2015 I took the late Mary Bentz Gilkerson’s Color and Light workshop.

-Without giving what is not mine away, Mary’s Gilkerson’s course introduced me to many new ideas, including Notan—the Japanese concept of patterns in black and white forming the foundation of an image.
+Without giving away what is not mine, Mary Gilkerson’s course introduced me to many new ideas—including Notan—the Japanese concept of patterns in black and white forming the foundation of an image.

 Here are some others: